bptbryan96/ProyectoNLP_Bryan_Nunez/docs/index.md

 GRU es la Mejor Opción Global: En general, el modelo GRU es la mejor opción de los tres para esta tarea.
 Con una precisión y recall mucho más equilibrados entre ambas clases, y un accuracy general de 0.96, GRU es el modelo más robusto, especialmente en términos de minimizar falsos positivos en la clase "No Acusatoria" y ofrecer una mejor capacidad de detección de la clase "Acusatoria".

-## Data Analysis
-### Population

-From the datasets, we first note that the simulated data was obtained for a period of 29.75 days, with 306,534 events.
-Each event represents a transaction, an offer received, an offer viewed, or an offer completed.

 <div style="text-align:center">
 <img src="./images/population.png"/>
 </div>

-The figure shows the distribution of the population based on gender, income and age.
-We note that around 8,500 customers are male, 6,100 are female and around 200 belong to other gender.
-In the case of the income, we observe that curve roughly approaches a normal curve with a mean around 65,000 and a standard deviation of 21,000.
-Finally, the age also seems to approach a normal distribution.
-It is truncated on the left side of the curve due to the fact that a customer must be 18 years or older to be part of the Starbucks program.
-The mean of the age is 54 years and the standard deviation is 17.

-### Expense

 <div style="text-align:center">
 <img src="./images/expense.png"/>
 </div>

-Now, we observe that the average expense of a single transaction follows a bimodal distribution.
-The first lobe is centered around $2.5 and the second one around $18.
-In the case of the distribution of the total expense done by a customer the values seems to decrease exponentially.

 <div style="text-align:center">
 <img src="./images/expense_gender.png"/>